marick/lens2/README.md

 3. Operations that encourage (but do not require) information hiding.
 4. Extra lenses and utility functions.

+## Installation

+The package can be installed by adding it to your list of dependencies in mix.exs:

+    def deps do
+      [
+        {:lens2, "~> 0.1.0"},
+      ]
+    end

 ## TODO?

 * Consder separating `:get` and `:get_and_update` cases.